[KubeCon Day 3] ArgoCon 2024 Participation Report

 About ArgoCon

-ArgoCon is one of the co-located events of KubeCon, and is an event held for the purpose of collaboration, discussion, and knowledge sharing on the Argo project.
-The Argo project includes four projects: Argo CD, Argo Workflows, Argo Rollouts, and Argo Events, and this event is vendor-neutral.
-It is organized by the Cloud Native Computing Foundation's Argo Community, which includes companies such as Codefresh, Red Hat, and Intuit.
+ArgoCon is a co-located event of KubeCon, held for the purpose of collaboration, discussion, and knowledge sharing regarding the Argo project.
+The Argo project includes four projects: Argo CD, Argo Workflows, Argo Rollouts, and Argo Events.
+This vendor-neutral event is hosted by the Cloud Native Computing Foundation's Argo Community, which includes companies such as Codefresh, Red Hat, and Intuit.

-ArgoCon started as a virtual event in 2021 and was well received from the very first time.
+ArgoCon launched as a virtual event in 2021 and was well-received from the start.
 It continued to be hosted by CNCF and an in-person event was held at the Computer History Museum in Mountain View, California in 2022.
-From 2023, it has been held twice a year as a co-located KubeCon event in North America and Europe, with multiple tracks, which speaks to the high popularity of the Argo project.
+Since 2023, it has been held twice a year as a co-located event with KubeCon in North America and Europe, with multiple tracks, demonstrating the popularity of the Argo project.

 The atmosphere at ArgoCon

-Due to various flight cancellations and other issues, I arrived in Salt Lake City the night before ArgoCon.
+Due to various issues, including flight cancellations, I arrived in Salt Lake City the night before ArgoCon.

-I didn't get much sleep due to jet lag, so I arrived at the venue around 8:30am to get my badge issued early.
-The temperature was around 5 degrees and although the forecast called for drizzle, it actually turned into heavy snow.
+Due to jet lag, I didn't get much sleep, so I arrived at the venue around 8:30am to get my badge issued early.
+The temperature was around 5°C, and although the forecast called for drizzle, it actually turned into heavy snow.

 The venue this time is also beautiful.

-The sponsors of this year's ArgoCon are as follows:
+The sponsors for this year's ArgoCon are as follows:

 The venue was divided into two, and the Keynote venue in particular was very spacious.
 The Keynote venue was almost full.

-The ArgoCon booth was crowded from the morning, and the highlight of the booth were the stuffed animals shown here.
+The ArgoCon booth was crowded from the morning, and the highlight was the stuffed animals.

 Recommended Session Summary

-This time, I participated in the entire event from the morning Keynote to the evening.
+This time, I participated in the full event, from the morning keynote to the evening.
 Since the main sessions were held simultaneously in two rooms, I chose to attend the sessions focusing on ArgoCD and ArgoRollouts.

-Also, as I was watching demos at the booth during the daytime Lightning Talk, I missed some of the sessions.
+Also, as I was watching demos at the booth during the daytime LT, I missed some of the sessions.

 Below are my recommended sessions, which you can watch on YouTube after KubeCon NA 2024.